Diaoul/hass-load-shedding/README.md

 **2. Configure in Blueprint**

-Select your helpers in the **Tracking Helpers** section.
+Select your helper in the **Tracking Helpers** section.

-**Why?** These helpers track which loads are currently shed and prevent rapid cycling by recording action timestamps.
+**Why?** This helper tracks when the last shed/restore action occurred to enforce minimum shed duration and prevent rapid on/off cycling.

 ### 💡 Configuration Example